greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/duo_chat_in_support_1.md

 ---
 title: Duo Chat case scenarios for support
-description: "This documentation page provides an overview of common use cases for leveraging artificial intelligence (AI) to enhance and streamline support operations.
-It aims to help support teams and managers understand how AI can be effectively applied to solve various challenges in customer service, technical support, and user assistance."
+description: This documentation page provides an overview of common use cases for leveraging artificial intelligence (AI) to enhance and streamline support operations.
+  It aims to help support teams and managers understand how AI can be effectively applied to solve various challenges in customer service, technical support, and user assistance.
 category: AI
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/duo_chat_in_support_1/
+linkTitle: Duo Chat case scenarios for support
+type: docs
 ---

 ## Overview